sorin-ionescu/prezto/modules/gnu-utils/README.md

 To use a different prefix, add the following to *zshrc*, and replace 'g' with the desired prefix:

-    zstyle ':omz:plugin:gnu-utils' prefix 'g'
+    zstyle ':omz:module:gnu-utils' prefix 'g'

 Authors
 -------

-*The authors of this plugin should be contacted via the GitHub issue tracker.*
+*The authors of this module should be contacted via the GitHub issue tracker.*

  - [Sorin Ionescu](/sorin-ionescu)